 - Laying on your back with knees bent.
-Hold a cane/stick using both hands, gently using the unaffected arm, raise the cane over your head as high as possible, keep the affected arm on the cane as the arm raises up.
+Hold a cane/stick using both hands, gently using the unaffected arm, raise the cane over your head as high as possible, and keep the affected arm on the cane as the arm raises up.

-- Lay on your back with knees bent.
+- Lay on your back with your knees bent.
 Place both your hands on the cane.
 Have your arm by the side of the body with the elbow in a bent position (90 degrees).
 Now move your affected hand away from the body using the unaffected arm by pushing the cane.
 Hold for 5 sec and repeat.

-- Lay on your back with knees bent.
-Place both hands on the stick edge, slowly move the affected arm away from your body by pushing the cane using the unaffected arm, helping to raise the arm as high as possible and within the pain limit.
+- Lay on your back with your knees bent.
+Place both hands on the stick edge, and slowly move the affected arm away from your body by pushing the cane using the unaffected arm, helping to raise the arm as high as possible and within the pain limit.
 Hold for 5 sec, lower the arm and repeat.

 Looking for a way to treat your frozen shoulder?
 Read more on our Frozen shoulder Physiotherapy Treatment in Langley, or learn more about frozen shoulder exercises.
 Contact us to book an appointment with our Physiotherapist at 604-532-7887